variejs/docs/what-is-varie.md

 Things change over time, with javascript's ecosystem changing daily so should the way you write things.
 With Varie you're able to focus on developing skills that transfer across any project.

-Or maybe you don't like how a framework made a certain choice for you and you're unable to change it.
-Varie gives the power to the developer, free to customize your application the way you need it.
-Don't like our validation system?
+Varie gives the power to the developer, by giving the ability to customize your application the way you need it.
-Throw it out, and put in your own validation system with a Service Provider!